 LED face masks are legit.
 Once reserved for salon treatments only, they're now available for us to use at home, and everyone from Victoria Beckham and Chrissy Teigen to Trinny Woodall and Vicky McClure are proof of their complexion-perfecting powers.
-They've all been using them, but what exactly do they do and how do they work?
-Here's everything you need to know, plus the best ones to buy before they sell out.

 SEE: Jennifer Aniston loves this sculpting face tool for youthful skin

 MORE: The TikTok-approved beauty gadgets that will transform your skin

 The celebs might have all invested in one, but what exactly do they do and how do they work?
 Here's everything you need to know, plus the best ones to buy before they sell out.
 It's time to get your best skin yet this summer…